Typhoon Dan (1999): Philippines

+Many families were affected by Typhoon Dan, with the most affected areas being crisscrossed areas and mountainous areas.
+Rains caused rivers to overflow, washing away homes and rice fields.
+The disaster got worse when the storm hit Cagayan and five other provinces, with a total of 37,200 people affected by the disaster.
+4,330 families were affected in Cagayan, ranging from a total of 58 barangays.
+Pangasinan also had 1,865 affected families.
+These affected families were placed in shelters to protect them from the storm.
+Typhoon Dan brought torrential rain of up to 500 mm, affected 2,600 homes and killed at least five people.
+Hundreds of houses were damaged in Northern Luzon.
+There was more than $2 million of damage to agriculture in the Philippines.

 Taiwan

 Typhoon Dan brought torrential rain of up to 500 mm to southern Taiwan.
 Southern Taiwan was still recovering from the Jiji earthquake of the previous month, and Dan delayed the recovery efforts.
 The typhoon burst a dike in Kaohsiung and another in Tainan, that had been damaged by the earthquake.
 Dan knocked down a large number of trees on Kinmen, which led to the disruption of 70% of the island's power supply.
 Several fishing boats were sunk and houses were damaged on Penghu.
 Over 850 areas of Taiwan were put under a landslide warning.

+Aftermath

+After the storm, the Philippine Red Cross distributed 50 kg of rice for each of the families and one kilogram of dried fish and salt.
+These stocks were prepared by the Spanish Red Cross.